jmmut/jmmut.github.io/_posts/2024-11-24-Programming-aphorisms.md

 - TDD is like communism: if it doesn't work for you, you're doing it wrong.
 Sadly, most people do it wrong.

-- When I was a novice, I was excited about clever code and tried to avoid messy code.
+- When I was a novice, I was excited about clever code and abstractions.
 Now I'm excited about simple code and try to avoid overengineering.

 - A layer shouldn't exist unless it provides some extra value that the layer below doesn't provide.